 How Robo Advisors work

 Such services provide investing information as well as portfolio management.
 This uses algorithm software to identify suitable investments.
 The way that it works is that the robo advisor works on developing a portfolio that is grounded in information provided by the investor.
 This information includes that on financial positions as well as investment targets.
 Robo advisors commonly take a quite basic and simple investment approach, and they focus largely on exchange traded funds (ETFs) that are based around the user’s specific needs.
 One of the great things about these tools is that they are straightforward to use, and this is something that contributes to their popularity.
-The user has to simply complete a questionnaire.
+The user has to simply complete a questionnaire, which you can continue reading about in this article by Qualtrics.
 This probes on financial information about the investor, the goals of what he/she wishes to achieve, and additionally questions that analyse risk tolerance.
 The robo advisor takes this information and puts it into the algorithm to come up with suitable investments.
 These are offered to the individual to look at before the robo advisor actually goes ahead and buys anything.
 The customer can at that point either agree with the analysis and get the robo advisor to go ahead and make the purchases, or alternatively change aspects of the questionnaire input to come up with an alternative portfolio.
 Such programmes commonly provide portfolios that are diversified and that are based on low cost stock and bond ETFs.
 However, it is possible for the user to impact on the mix, as well as to make sure that some asset categories are not included.
 Once the portfolio is set up, the robo advisor programme behaves like a portfolio manager.
 It measures the portfolio and adjusts it over time to make sure that it meets the need of the investor as situations change.